 Subsequently, these darker and oval-shaped coffee beans are traditionally found in Indonesia, Brazil, India, and Africa (Eastern and Central).

-While this type of coffee beans is not over-caffeinated, it can provide light to medium-bodied cups.
+While this type of coffee bean is not over-caffeinated, it can provide light to medium-bodied cups.

 And to taste the delicacy of Arabica coffee at home to the fullest, grind whole roasted beans right before you brew them for maximum freshness.